Join Mike Hagen for an incredible journey to the Land of Fire and Ice.

 Take a walk on the wild side with us as we hike into volcanic craters and explore the stunning country in our own private tour vehicles.
 Because we’ll be traveling as an independent group, our guides and drivers are dedicated to getting us to the best locations in the most incredible light.

-Mike Hagen, owner of Visual Adventures and Nikonians Academy Director, is leader for this trip, so you can be sure that this will be an adventure you’ll never forget.
+Mike Hagen, owner of Visual Adventures is the leader for this trip, so you can be sure that this will be an adventure you’ll never forget.

 We’ll photograph geothermal sites, glacial lagoons, birds, landscapes, volcanoes, lava fields, waterfalls, and basalt columns.
 We’ve also included a photo tour of Reykjavík that includes buildings and architecture.